The Ultimate KPI Guide

 - Stock

-There are 52 traits in total, which when combined, can describe the vast majority of 'normal' organisations.
-Larger or mission-focussed organisations may not have full coverage from these traits (they need the ROKS Enterprise method)
+There are 52 traits in total which, when combined, can describe the vast majority of 'normal' organisations.
+Larger or mission-focused organisations may not have full coverage from these traits - this is where the ROKS Enterprise method would come in.

 In this step we...